upmaru/memovee-tama/tmdb-movie-browsing/querying.md

                 {
                   "range": {
                     "vote_count": {
-                      "gte": 100
+                      "gte": 50
                     }
                   }
                 }
               ]
             }
+          }
         },
-          "sort": [
-            {
+        "next": "search-index_query-and-sort-based-search",
-              "vote_average": {
+        "path": {
-                "order": "desc"
+          "index": "tama-movie-db-movie-details"
         }
       }
-          ]
-        }
-      }
       ```

-      **For specific age groups or genre combinations:**
-      - "Family" genre is always mandatory (first nested query with match)
-      - Add additional genres in a separate nested query with terms (e.g., ["Science Fiction"] for sci-fi, ["Animation"] for animated movies)
-      - This ensures movies MUST have Family genre AND any additional requested genres
+      **Text Query Strategy for Children's Movies:**
+      - Extract and use user's specific descriptive keywords (4-5 keywords max)
+      - Examples based on user queries:
+        - "sci fi for girls" → `"science fiction girls space"`
+        - "superhero movies for kids" → `"superhero kids adventure"`
+        - "princess movies for 5 year old" → `"princess adventure kids"`
+        - "animated funny movies" → `"animated comedy kids"`
-      - Add vote_count filter to ensure quality movies
+      - Always filter by "Family" genre to ensure appropriate content
-      - Sort by vote_average for best-rated results

-      **Age-Appropriate Genre Selection Guidelines:**
-      - **Ages 3-6 (Toddler/Preschool):** Always include "Animation" genre for this age group
-      - **Ages 7-9 (Early Elementary):** "Animation" preferred, but live-action "Family" movies acceptable
-      - **Ages 10-12 (Late Elementary):** Mix of "Animation" and "Family", can include mild "Adventure"
-      - **Teenagers (13+):** Use general family guidelines, not this child-specific section
+      - Use multiple text searches for different aspects of user's request, then combine results

+      **Age-Appropriate Query Examples:**
+      - **Ages 3-6:** Extract user themes + "kids" → `"[user theme] kids animated"` + filter: Family AND Animation (separate nested queries)
+      - **Ages 7-9:** Extract user themes + "adventure" → `"[user theme] adventure kids"` + filter: Family AND Adventure (separate nested queries)
+      - **Ages 10-12:** Use user's specific request → `"[user theme] kids"` + filter: Family AND [User's Genre] (separate nested queries)
+      - **General family:** Use user's request → `"[user request] family"` + filter: Family only

+      **Multi-Step Approach:**
+      1. **Step 1:** Use text-based search with Family genre filter for content matching
+      2. **Step 2:** Use query-and-sort-based-search with collected IDs to sort by vote_average desc
+      3. **Optional Step 3:** Add additional genre filters if user specifies themes (sci-fi, animation, etc.)

       **Content Considerations by Age:**
-      - **Under 8 years old:** Prioritize "Animation" + "Family" combination
+      - **Under 8 years old:** Prioritize "Animation" + "Family" combination in filter
       - **8-12 years old:** "Family" + additional requested genres (like "Science Fiction", "Adventure")
       - Always avoid genres like "Horror", "Thriller" for child queries regardless of age
-      - For sci-fi requests with children: Use "Family" + "Science Fiction" (not just "Science Fiction")
+      - Use vote_count >= 50-100 to ensure quality and popular family movies
+      - **CRITICAL:** For genre combinations with children: Always use separate nested queries for Family AND other genres
+      - Family must always be in its own nested query with "match" to ensure it's mandatory
+      - Additional genres can use "terms" in their own nested query for multiple options
+      - Example: Family AND Science Fiction = Family (match) + Science Fiction (terms) in separate nested queries

 ## User is asking for movies that exclude certain genres
 - **User Query:** "Biggest sales grossing movie non animation for children in 2024" OR "Show me family movies but not animated ones" OR "I want action movies that are not horror"
-  - When the user wants to exclude certain genres while including others, use `must_not` at the bool query level for excluded genres and `must` for included genres.
+  - Use `search-index_text-based-vector-search` with genre inclusion and exclusion filters for better content matching.
-  - **CRITICAL**: When negating genres, place the `must_not` clause at the main `bool` level, NOT inside the nested query.
+  - **CRITICAL**: When negating genres, place the `must_not` clause at the main `bool` level in the filter, NOT inside the nested query.
-  - Step 1: **EXECUTE ONLY IF GENRE NAMES ARE NOT ALREADY IN CONTEXT**: If you don't have genre information from previous results, use the `search-index_query-and-sort-based-search` to query for the `genres.name` field to get available genres.
+  - Step 1: Use `search-index_text-based-vector-search` with user's specific request and genre filters:
     ```json
     {
-      "path": {
-        "index": "[the index name from the index-definition]" },
       "body": {
+        "_source": [
+          // Use standard _source fields + "revenue" + "genres.name"
+        ],
-        "limit": 0,
+        "limit": 10,
+        // Use user's specific request keywords (4-5 keywords max) "query": "[user's request - e.g., 'family movies children', 'action movies adventure']", "filter": {
+          "bool": {
+            "must": [
+              {
+                "nested": {
+                  "path": "genres",
                   "query": {
-          "match_all": {}
-        },
-        "aggs": {
-          "genres": {
-            "nested": {
-              "path": "genres"
-            },
-            "aggs": {
-              "genre_names": {
-                "terms": {
+                    "match": {
-                  "field": "genres.name",
-                  "size": 20
+                      "genres.name": "Family"
                     }
                   }
                 }
-          }
-        }
               },
-      "next": "filter-movies-with-genre-exclusions"
-    }
-    ```

-  - Step 2: Use the `search-index_query-and-sort-based-search` to query for movies with genre inclusion and exclusion.
-If you already have genre information in context, proceed directly to this step.
-    ```json
-    {
-      "path": {
-        "index": "[the index name from the index-definition]" },
-      "body": {
-        "_source": [
-          // Use standard _source fields + "revenue" + "genres.name"
-        ],
-        // change based on the number of movies requested by the user
-        // If the user didn't specify a number default to 10 "limit": 1,
-        "query": {
-          "bool": {
-            "must": [
               {
                 "range": {
                   "release_date": {